gravitational/careers/challenges/security/cloud-security.md

 next section.

 # Part 4: Development
-You will be given a prototype AWS terraform implementation of the RFD reviewed in part 1.
+You will be given a prototype AWS terraform implementation of the RFD you reviewed earlier.
 You will have 3 hours to develop and submit a single PR securing the service.
 Please implement as many of the following security features as you find time for.
 Implement the ones that you believe provide the best security return on investment.

  - Tamper-resitant audit logs
- - Principle of least privilege, role based IAMS for:
+ - Principle of least privilege, role-based IAMs for:
    - uploading new artifacts
    - reading artifacts
    - viewing audit logs